ramontayag/rpi-playbooks/README.md

 This is meant to be used with a Pi on [Hypriot](http://hypriot.com).
 Installing it with their tool, [flash](https://github.com/hypriot/flash), is pretty simple.

-It has been tested only on Hypriot 1.9.
+It has been tested on Hypriot 1.11.

 ## On host